How Can I Prepare for an Earthquake?

 - Once you have established a plan of action for the duration and immediate aftermath of an earthquake, you need to make preparations for the days that will follow.

-- Keep at least a one- to three-week supply of non-perishable food on hand, in case stores aren’t open, aren’t accessible, or aren’t adequately stocked.
+- Keep at least a one- to three-week supply of non-perishable food on hand.
 Most retail stores will be in a state of chaos after an earthquake, and vital supplies may be hard to obtain.

 - Water mains might be damaged, and your water could be cut off.
 Have an emergency supply of water ready.
 Adults need two quarts (eight cups) of water per day, and children need more.
-You will also need water for cooking, washing, flushing the toilet, and other hygenic purposes.
-One gallon of water per person per day is a good amount to have on hand, and you should have at least a three-day supply.
+You will also need water for cooking, washing, flushing the toilet, and other hygienic purposes.
+One gallon of water per person per day is a good amount to have on hand, and you should have at least a three-ten day supply.

 - Keep candles and flashlights on hand in case of power outages, as well as some means of generating heat: propane, firewood and matches, etc.